kpcyrd/authoscope/README.md

 [hydra]: https://github.com/vanhauser-thc/thc-hydra
 [medusa]: https://github.com/jmk-foofus/medusa

-The scope of badtouch is specifically cracking custom services.
+The scope of authoscope is specifically cracking custom services.
 This is done by writing scripts that are loaded into a lua runtime.
 Those scripts represent a single service and provide a `verify(user, password)` function that returns either true or false.
-Concurrency, progress indication and reporting is magically provided by the badtouch runtime.
+Concurrency, progress indication and reporting is magically provided by the authoscope runtime.

 [![asciicast](https://asciinema.org/a/Ke5rHVsz5sJePNUK1k0ASAvuZ.png)](https://asciinema.org/a/Ke5rHVsz5sJePNUK1k0ASAvuZ)

 ## Installation

-If you are on an archlinux based system, use
+If you are on an Arch Linux based system, use

     pacman -S badtouch